 Levine and Heller (2019) explain how anxiously attached people need to keep their eye on two processes: activating strategies and protesting behaviors.
 Activating strategies are thoughts that aim to reestablish closeness with one’s partner (Levine & Heller, 2019).
-One example of an activating strategy is feeling preoccupied by the relationship unless in direct contact with your partner.
+One example of an activating strategy is feeling preoccupied with the relationship unless in direct contact with your partner.
 Activating strategies seem to be derived from core beliefs that you are inherently inadequate and/or that you will inevitably end up alone, especially if you express needs and boundaries.

 Protest behaviors are “any action that tries to reestablish contact with your partner and get their attention” (p.
 88).
-In principle, these strategies may have been evolutionarily advantageous, but in modern day, they often embody passive and/or aggressive communication.
+In principle, these strategies may have been evolutionarily advantageous, but in the modern day, they often embody passive and/or aggressive communication.
 Examples include withdrawing during a conversation, excessively texting your partner, and pretending you are busy to send the other ‘a message.’

 Building awareness around activating strategies and protest behaviors can be helpful in better understanding when you are triggered in a relationship, whether the relationship is a good fit for your needs, and how to break problematic cycles that lead to disconnection and dissatisfaction.
 Balance is important here.
 The idea is not to negate your partner’s needs and focus only on your own.
-Rather, owning one’s needs at the forefront and challenging black and white thinking, while also tending to your partner’s needs, is key when addressing anxious attachment behaviors.
+Rather, owning one’s needs at the forefront and challenging black-and-white thinking, while also tending to your partner’s needs, is key when addressing anxious attachment behaviors.

 Avoidant Attachment Style: